 Tuition & Fees

-Mid-State Technical College has established a fee structure in accordance with the Wisconsin Technical College System and state statutes.
+The low tuition at Mid-State Technical College is the result of a fee structure in accordance with the Wisconsin Technical College System and state statutes.
 Fees may vary from year to year and are subject to change.
 Payment of fees is required to complete the admission and registration process.

 Application fee: $30, required when application form is submitted.
 The application fee is non-refundable and does not apply toward other fees.
 Application fee is only applicable to those applying to a program and not just taking a class.

 Tuition: Subject to change annually.
 Tuition is charged for all associate, technical, and apprenticeship credits.